joonty/systemd_mon/README.md

 #    network_mode: "host"
     logging:
       driver: journald
-#uncoment if you use http notifier
+#uncomment if you use http notifier
 #use the same port here as in the configuration file
 #    ports:
 #      - 9000:9000/tcp